Margaret River Restaurants & Cafes

 After a divine dinner in an atmosphere of candle lights, elegant food, fine wine, and soft music, you can top off the evening with the excitement of visiting a local pub for some beer, cheer, and dancing to a favourite local band.
 If your plans for the evening are to stay in and enjoy a cozy, romantic night in front of the fire in one of our beautiful chalets, you can order a special food hamper prepared by our gourmet chef or have a meal delivered from your favourite restaurant.

 With our vast variety of general and specialty Margaret River restaurants, cafes, dinners, fast food eateries, and pubs, we guarantee you will never go hungry.
 But deciding on where to begin may go more smoothly with a few recommendations.
-Here are two purely regional restaurants that have nearly outpaced the popularity of their vineyards.
-Both restaurants will leave your taste buds clapping with delight.
+Here are four purely regional restaurants that have nearly outpaced the popularity of their vineyards.
+Any one of these four outstanding restaurants will leave your taste buds clapping with delight.

 Rustico Restaurant at Hay Shed Hill Vineyard